marco-wang21/Python_test/README.md

 ## Python_test
-### AFC Women's Asian Cup
+### about AFC Women's Asian Cup
-What were Chinese football fans talking about after Chinese women's football team won the championship in Asian Cup 2022?
+##### What were Chinese football fans talking about after Chinese women's football team won the championship in Asian Cup 2022?
 **1** crawl data from dongqiudi.com, which is the most active football website in China
 **2** clean these data, using **jieba** package to do segementation
 **3** generate word cloud